RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 1. Search for IAM in the services box and then click on ”Roles” on the left handside tab.

-2. Search for your newly created role (e.g. ”your-company-name-roadie-read-only-role”) and click on it.
+2. Search for your newly created role (e.g. ”mycompany-roadie-read-only-role”) and click on it.

 You should see a page like this